dsimonaits/quiz-realm/README.md

 ## Feedback

 Have suggestions, questions, or feedback?
-Reach out to us at [dsimonaits@gmail.com](mailto:dsimonaits@gmail.com).
+Reach out to me at [dsimonaits@gmail.com](mailto:dsimonaits@gmail.com).

 ---